-For any Property located in Hawaii, Alaska (limited to within 100 miles of the city of Anchorage or the Gulf of Alaska), or one of the U.S. territories, the Seller/Servicer must assume that the PGA is greater than 0.15g, and an SRA is required.
+For any Property located in Hawaii, Alaska (limited to within 100 miles of the city of Anchorage or the Gulf of Alaska), or one of the U.S. territories, the Seller/Servicer must assume that the PGA is greater than 0.15g, and an SRA is required, pursuant to the presence of the risk factors noted in Section 64SBL.2(c).
 For areas of Alaska outside the delineated area, the Seller/Servicer can assume a PGA of less than 0.15g, and therefore an SRA is not required.

 For areas that require a PGA calculation, the Seller/Servicer must enter or select the input values into the tool found on the USGS website as identified in the table below.
 An example of the use of the tool, using the address of the Freddie Mac Los Angeles office at 444 South Flower Street, can be found at mf.freddiemac.com/lenders/uw.
-The example includes instructions on saving the data in PDF format for submission to Freddie Mac.
+This example includes instructions on saving the data in PDF format for submission to Freddie Mac.

-Data Element Input Edition Dynamic: Conterminous U.S. 2014 (latest release), Alaska, Hawaii Spectral Period Peak Ground Acceleration (PGA) Location Generate the latitude/longitude using the "choose location using a map" feature to enter an address Time Horizon/Earthquake Return Period 10% in 50 years (475 years) Site Class • 259 m/s (site class D) for properties located in CA, NV, OR, WA • 760 m/s (B/C boundary) for all other locations
+Data Element Input Edition Dynamic: Conterminous U.S. 2014 (latest release), Alaska, Hawaii Spectral Period Peak Ground Acceleration (PGA) Location Generate the latitude/longitude using the "choose location using a map" feature to enter an address Time Horizon/Earthquake Return Period 10% in 50 years (475 years) Site Class • 259 m/s (site class D) for properties located in CA, NV, OR, WA • 760 (B/C boundary) for all other locations

-The site class must be adjusted as indicated in the table above, unless the Consultant justifies an alternate soil classification value and provides documentation.
+\ The site class must be adjusted as indicated in the table above, unless the Consultant justifies an alternate soil classification value and provides documentation.